San Francisco Gay Surrogacy: A clear guide to becoming a surrogate and supporting LGBTQ+ families

 What ethical considerations are important in gay surrogacy?

-Ethics are central to a respectful surrogacy partnership.
+Ethics are central to a respectful surrogacypartnership.
 Important principles include:

 • Informed consent: Surrogates must have full, clear information about medical, legal, and personal implications before agreeing to move forward.